Our top pick for

 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Dillards.

 Find out more about how you can short Dillards stock.

-Dillard's, Inc. operates as a fashion apparel, cosmetics, and home furnishing retailer in the southwest, southeast, and midwest regions of the United States.
-Its stores offer merchandise, including fashion apparel for women, men, and children; accessories; cosmetics; home furnishings; and other consumer goods.
-As of April 30, 2020, the company had 257 Dillard's stores and 28 clearance centers, and an Internet store at dillards. com.
+Dillard's, Inc. operates retail department stores in the southeastern, southwestern, and midwestern areas of the United States.
+Its stores offer merchandise, including fashion apparel for women, men, and children; and accessories, cosmetics, home furnishings, and other consumer goods.
+As of January 30, 2021, the company operated 282 Dillard's stores, including 32 clearance centers, and an Internet store at dillards. com.
 It also engages in the general contracting construction activities.
 The company was founded in 1938 and is based in Little Rock, Arkansas.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.